-812 All of the Dell PowerEdge R740xd servers that comprise the ESXi servers have redundant 10 GB links 813 connected to each of the leaf servers, for direct communication with each other.
-The leaf switches have 814 a Virtual Link Tunnel interconnect (VLTi) between them to provide Layer 2 aggregation between the two 815 switches.
-The BGP is also enabled on the leaf switches so that they can share routes with the spine switches, and also allow the VMware NSX components to pair with them so that the leaf switches can 816 817 receive routing information from NSX.
-The two Dell S3048-ON switches are stacked together by 10 GB 818 interfaces so that they appear as one logical unit.
-The Dell S3048-ON switches also each use a 10 GB Link 819 Aggregate (LAG) connection as an uplink to the leaf switches.
-The uplink from the two Dell S3048-ON 820 switches to the leaf switches is necessary because the two Dell S3048-ON switches are mainly 1 GB
+All of the Dell PowerEdge R740xd servers that comprise the ESXi servers have redundant 10 GB links connected to each of the leaf servers for direct communication with each other.
+The leaf switches have a Virtual Link Tunnel interconnect (VLTi) between them to provide Layer 2 aggregation between the two switches.
+The BGP is also enabled on the leaf switches so that they can share routes with the spine switches, and also allow the VMware NSX components to pair with them so that the leaf switches can receive routing information from NSX.
+The two Dell S3048-ON switches are stacked together by 10 GB interfaces so that they appear as one logical unit.
+The Dell S3048-ON switches also each use a 10 GB Link Aggregate (LAG) connection as an uplink to the leaf switches.
+The uplink from the two Dell S3048-ON switches to the leaf switches is necessary because the two Dell S3048-ON switches are mainly 1 GB Ethernet ports supporting components in the environment that have only 1 GB Ethernet connections and that need to communicate with devices that use 10 GB Enhanced Small Form-Factor Pluggable (SFP+) connections.

-- 821 Ethernet ports supporting components in the environment that have only 1 GB Ethernet connections - and that need to communicate with devices that use 10 GB Enhanced Small Form-Factor Pluggable - 823 (SFP+) connections. - 824 Figure 4-9 NCCoE Layer 3 Leaf Spine Logical Network Diagram
+Figure 4-9 NCCoE Layer 3 Leaf - Spine Logical Network Diagram

-NCCoE Layer 3 Leaf - Spine Logical Network Diagram

-825 4.4 IBM Cloud Solution Architecture
+4.4 IBM Cloud Solution Architecture

-- 826 ICSV is deployed on the IBM Cloud infrastructure according to a VMware, HyTrust, IBM, and Intel- - 827 validated design reference architecture.
-The architecture depicted in Figure 4-10 is hosted on a - 828 minimum of four bare-metal servers with Intel TXT enabled.
-VMware vCS is used for hypervisors with - 829 VMware vSphere stack as a service.
-The VMware environment is built on top of bare-metal servers and - vSAN storage, and it includes the automatic deployment and configuration of an easy-to-manage logical - 831 edge firewall that is powered by VMware NSX.
-This provides full native access to the entire VMware - stack, including the vSphere 6.5 Enterprise Plus edition; the NSX for Service Providers edition; and the - 833 centralized platform for management, vCS.
-The solution, coupled with Windows Active Directory, HTCC, - and HTDC, provides a solid foundation to address security and compliance concerns.
-The entire - 835 environment can be provisioned in a matter of hours, and the elastic bare-metal infrastructure can - rapidly scale out its compute capacity when needed. - See Section 4.3 for more information on the architecture of the solution components from VMware, HyTrust, and others.
-Because some of the same components are used for both clouds to extend the
+ICSV is deployed on the IBM Cloud infrastructure according to a VMware, HyTrust, IBM, and Intelvalidated design reference architecture.
+The architecture depicted in Figure 4-10 is hosted on a minimum of four bare-metal servers with Intel TXT enabled.
+VMware vCS is used for hypervisors with VMware vSphere stack as a service.
+The VMware environment is built on top of bare-metal servers and vSAN storage, and it includes the automatic deployment and configuration of an easy-to-manage logical edge firewall that is powered by VMware NSX.
+This provides full native access to the entire VMware stack, including the vSphere 6.5 Enterprise Plus edition; the NSX for Service Providers edition; and the centralized platform for management, vCS.
+The solution, coupled with Windows Active Directory, HTCC, and HTDC, provides a solid foundation to address security and compliance concerns.
+The entire environment can be provisioned in a matter of hours, and the elastic bare-metal infrastructure can rapidly scale out its compute capacity when needed.

-- 839 management plane across the infrastructure, details of those components are omitted from this section

-- to avoid duplication.
-840
+See Section 4.3 for more information on the architecture of the solution components from VMware, HyTrust, and others.
+Because some of the same components are used for both clouds to extend the management plane across the infrastructure, details of those components are omitted from this section to avoid duplication.

-- 841 Figure 4-10 IBM Cloud Architecture
+Figure 4-10 IBM Cloud Architecture

-Security Characteristics Analysis 5 842
+5 Security Characteristics Analysis

-843 The purpose of the security characteristics analysis is to understand the extent to which the project

-844 meets its objective of demonstrating a trusted cloud implementation leveraging commercial off-the-

-- shelf technology.
-In addition, it seeks to understand the security benefits and drawbacks of the example 845 solution. - 846
+The purpose of the security characteristics analysis is to understand the extent to which the project meets its objective of demonstrating a trusted cloud implementation leveraging commercial off-the-shelf technology.
+In addition, it seeks to understand the security benefits and drawbacks of the example solution.

-847 5.1 Assumptions and Limitations
+5.1 Assumptions and Limitations

-- 848 The security characteristics analysis has the following limitations: - 849 It is neither a comprehensive test of all security components nor a red-team exercise. - 850 It cannot identify all weaknesses. - 851 It does not include the lab infrastructure.
+The security characteristics analysis has the following limitations:

+- It is neither a comprehensive test of all security components nor a red-team exercise. - It cannot identify all weaknesses. - It does not include the lab infrastructure.
 It is assumed that devices are hardened.
 Testing these devices would reveal only weaknesses in implementation that would not be relevant to those adopting this reference architecture.